 Available languages: English, Chinese (Beijing, Cantonese), Korean, Spanish, Portuguese, Thai, Vietnamese, Indonesian, Tagalog, French, Nepali, Malaysian, Italian, German, Russian (16 languages)

-Further details can be found in the News section below.
+Further details can be found in the following page.

 COVID-19: Safe Travel in Okinawa